physimals/oxasl/doc/asl.rst

 model of labeled blood-water inflow along with a separate calculation of the equilibrium magnetization of arterial blood.

-The OXASL toolbox derives from the BASIL package which performs the kinetic modelling using Bayesian inference principles.
-The toolbox was orginally developed for multi delay (inversion time) data where it can be used to greatest effect, but is also sufficiently fleixble to deal with the widely used single delay form of acquisition.
+The OXASL toolbox uses the FSL FABBER ASL package which performs the kinetic modelling using Bayesian inference principles.
+The package was orginally developed for multi delay (inversion time) data where it can be used to greatest effect, but is also sufficiently flexible to deal with the widely used single delay form of acquisition.

 .. note::